-- Promote commercial development in areas easily accessible to Township residents. - Provide for adequate buffering requirements between conflicting land uses, and between parking areas and road rights-of-way. - Encourage diversification in the type of commercial and business establishments in order to meet a greater range of citizen's needs. - Promote development of commercial establishments which will help retain local dollars rather than force residents to spend dollars outside the area. - Control and limit advertising signs so as to control the size and type of billboards in all commercial districts. - Maintain the aesthetics of the community through the regulation of signs. - Concentrate on redevelopment and restoration of existing commercial areas rather than promoting new commercial development in fringe or strip areas. - Encourage the use of existing commercially zoned property before rezoning new land.
+- Provide for adequate buffering requirements between conflicting land uses, and between parking areas and road rights-of-way. - Encourage diversification in the type of commercial and business establishments in order to meet a greater range of citizen's needs. - Promote development of commercial establishments which will help retain local dollars rather than force residents to spend dollars outside the area. - Control and limit advertising signs so as to control the size and type of billboards in all commercial districts. - Maintain the aesthetics of the community through the regulation of signs. - Concentrate on redevelopment and restoration of existing commercial areas rather than promoting new commercial development in fringe or strip areas. - Encourage the use of existing commercially zoned property before rezoning new land.